 3

 • It's fine if we are talking about unit-tests, but what about integration and functional tests?
-Jul 7, 2016 at 7:45
+Commented Jul 7, 2016 at 7:45

 • Unit testing is subset of functional testing (as well as integration).
 The approach is the same for any testing type